-In most circumstances, yes, loperamide (Imodium) and kratom are safe to mix.
+In most circumstances, mixing loperamide (Imodium) and kratom will not cause severe side effects.

 When it comes to their effects on the body, interaction is minimal unless an abnormal amount of loperamide is ingested.
 This is almost for its euphoric effects.
 Do not consume loperamide in this fashion.

 The biggest problem with mixing these compounds is the inhibitory effect of kratom on loperamide’s metabolism.
 However, this is most likely a minor concern for most people, as very few individuals take loperamide daily.

 Nevertheless, suppose you suffer from a chronic condition and must ingest loperamide daily.
 In that case, you might want to consider the consequences of a loperamide build-up due to kratom use.

 Call your doctor and ask about the possible repercussions and the safest way to consume kratom if this is your situation.